-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

 Both ex-inmates and home hosts are carefully screened, through interviews and home visits, to make sure it's a good housing match.
 Hosts agree to rent to the ex-prisoner for at least six months.
 There is training for the hosts before anyone gets a key to the home and follow-up support for all of them on the often unique and formidable challenges facing the formerly imprisoned.

-"We take a hard look at peoples' pasts," says the program's coordinator Terah Lawyer who, as a formerly incarcerated woman, knows about the challenges of transitioning back home.
+"We take a hard look at people's pasts," says the program's coordinator, Terah Lawyer, who, as a formerly incarcerated woman, knows about the challenges of transitioning back home.
 "We have to look at their past as an indicator of what they've become over time.
 And most of our hosts are familiar with redemption and change and want to be a part of helping be the stepping stone for someone's second chance."

 So far, the experiment is small.
 It launched just a few months ago with six male ex-convicts paired with local hosts — couples and families — around the Bay Area.
 Impact Justice hopes to expand it to 25 participants by the end of this year.

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.